defnot001/ptero-client/readme.md

 # Pterodactyl API Client

 Ptero-client is wrapper around the official [API](https://dashflo.net/docs/api/pterodactyl/v1/) for the [Pterodactyl](https://pterodactyl.io/) panel using [axios](https://github.com/axios/axios).
 It is designed for ease of use and type safety.
 All the responses are strongly typed using [Typescript](https://www.typescriptlang.org/).
+The library also includes the option to import useful types for the user to work with.

 This project will be published as a npm-package once all client endpoints are covered.